Focusing on What Matters

 What matters? #

-The reason that we write software in the first place is to create solutions to problems1.
-Therefore, any software that doesn’t solve the stated problem within given parameters is a failure.
-If I were to ask a computer to tell me the trajectory needed to get a Saturn V rocket to the moon and it tells me the weather instead, I would be impressed but it would also be a complete failure as I still don’t know the answer to my question.
-Similarly, if the computer only produces the correct trajectory after churning for a decade, chances are I’ll have already figured it out by other methods and the effort was wasted.
-This combination of problem and parameters are generally referred to as “requirements”.
+However, software that doesn’t solve the problem within certain parameters is a failed solution.
+If I were to ask a computer to tell me the trajectory needed to get a Saturn V rocket to the moon and it tells me the weather instead, I still wouldn’t know the answer to my question.
+Similarly, if the computer only produces the correct trajectory after churning for a decade, chances are I’d have already figured it out by another method and the effort was wasted.

 Software developers should reach for tools (programming languages, software libraries, etc) that help them create software that meets its requirements.